Water supply and sanitation in Saudi Arabia: The National Water Company and management contracts

 The National Water Company (NWC) plans to become a "leading water utility in the region" within 4 to 7 years after its creation in 2008.
-NWC's twelve-member Board is chaired by the Minister of Water and Electrity and includes the CEO of the company.
+NWC's twelve-member Board is chaired by the Minister of Water and Electricity and includes the CEO of the company.

 NWC contracts out water distribution services for individual cities to the private sector under management contracts.
 Key objectives include improving service quality, operational efficiency and customer satisfaction.
 The contracts are preceded by one-year technical assistance contracts.
 This is followed by a further 1-2 year validation period during which the baseline and target data for key performance indicators are being reviewed.
 Tariff levels will not be affected.
 The scope of the contracts includes training and qualifying Saudi nationals, as well as research and development with the aim to transfer technology.

 The three contracts signed so far are: